-What promotion options are available for third-grade students who have scored Unsatisfactory on the reading portion of the OCCT?
-Must a student meet all of the criteria of any particular good-cause exemption in order to receive the good-cause exemption?
-1. ELL Students ELL Students are Identified English Language Learners (ELL) on a screening tool approved by OSDE of Bilingual/Migrant Education and have a Language Instructional Educational Plan in place prior to administration of the OCCT and have less than two years of instruction in an ELL program13 What is an English Language Learner Program?14 As we are looking over the other "good cause" exemptions for SB 346, it states that limited-English-proficient students who have had less than two years of instruction in an English language learner program may be promoted to 4th grade.
+What promotion options are available for third-grade students who have scored Unsatisfactory on the Must a student meet all of the criteria of any particular good-cause exemption in order to receive the 1.
+ELL Students 12 What is an English Language Learner Program?......13 As we are looking over the other "good-cause" exemptions for SB 346, it states that limited-Englishproficient students who have had less than two years of instruction in an English language learner program may be promoted to 4th grade.
 Do the 2 years correlate to academic years or calendar years?
-For example, if a student arrives within the district for the first time and begins an ELL program in the middle of second grade, would she be given this exemption because she has had 1.5 academic years of an ELL program but 2 calendar years?
-How should schools identify students who are Limited-English Proficient (LEP)/English Language Learner (ELL)?14 What else must identified LEP and ELL students have in place to qualify for good cause exemption?
-Are there resources available for understanding more about Bilingual/Migrant Education Screening tools?14 Is it ok to delay identification of ELL students for two years so the student will be eligible for Good Cause Exemption 1?
-2. OAAP Students (IEP Students assessed with OAAP) - Students with disabilities on an Individualized Education Plan (IEP) who are assessed with Oklahoma Alternate Assessment Program (OAAP)15 Are all IEP students eligible for this good cause exemption?15 Are OAAP students exempt from taking one of the 13 formative assessments?15 3.
-Alternative Assessments Students who demonstrate an acceptable level of performance (minimum of 45th percentile) on a state-approved alternative reading test15 What alternative assessment may be administered at the end of the year OR at the end of a Summer Academy Reading Program to determine if a student qualifies for a good cause exemption and promotion to fourth grade?
+For example, if a student arrives within the district for the first time and begins an ELL program in the middle of second grade, would she be given this exemption because she has had 1.5 academic years of How should schools identify students who are Limited-English Proficient (LEP)/English Language Learner What else must identified LEP and ELL students have in place to qualify for good-cause exemption?
+13 Are there resources available for understanding more about Bilingual/Migrant Education Screening Is it ok to delay identification of ELL students for two years so the student will be eligible for good-cause Are all IEP students eligible for this good-cause exemption?......14 Are OAAP students exempt from taking one of the 13 formative assessments?14 What alternative assessment may be administered at the end of the year OR at the end of a Summer Academy Reading Program to determine if a student qualifies for a good-cause exemption and promotion to fourth grade?......14 The good-cause exemption about alternative testing mentions the tests you can give, Stanford, Iowa, and TerraNova, but it does not tell us who can give these tests, who will grade them, and how much will